What is Red Tag (Sealed) Sample?

 Sealed sample with Red Tag

-Tag is attached to a sample (some buyers also include comment sheets) so that suppliers can not replace sealed sample or can not show any other garments as an approved sample.
-Tags are attached to sample to ensure that no unapproved sample is referred to in production.
+The tag is attached to a sample (some buyers also include comment sheets) so that suppliers can not replace sealed samples or can not show any other garments as approved samples.
+Tags are attached to the sample to ensure that no unapproved sample is referred to in production.

 Secondly, a Red Tag as shown in the above image helps merchandisers, production team and quality personnel to identify easily the correct sealed sample for production from other samples of the same style.
 If there is any confusion related to garment construction at the time of production, the production department just refers to the Red tag sealed sample.